Welcome to All Worlds Wayfarer

 Submissions are currently CLOSED.

 - Include SUBMISSION in your subject line, along with your story's title.

-- Attach your story file to the email (as a .docx, .doc, or .rtf), or include a link to a Google Docs file.
+- Attach your story file to the email (.docx preferred, .doc or .rtf okay) or include a link to a Google Docs file.

 - Send it our way!

 We’ll do our best to get back to you within one month.
 If you have not heard from us by then, or if you have other questions related to the submissions process, feel free to contact us at [email protected].

 We welcome submissions from experienced and emerging writers in every demographic.
 Reading stories written by so many unique voices makes this journey worth taking.
 Don't self-reject!
 Whether or not we select your submission as a fit for All World’s Wayfarer, we respect every author who shares their hard work with us.

 We look forward to reading your tales!